mikahama/uralicNLP/README.md

     from uralicNLP import uralicApi
     uralicApi.model_info("fin")

+To remove the models of a language, run

+    from uralicNLP import uralicApi
+    uralicApi.uninstall("fin")

 ### Lemmatize words
 A word form can be lemmatized with UralicNLP.
 This does not do any disambiguation but rather returns a list of all the possible lemmas.